Cozy Peach Kitchen

 FAQ

-Can I make a pumpkin smoothie without banana?
+Can I make this smoothie without banana?

 Yes, you can technically omit the banana but I recommend using it because it adds a lot of creaminess.
 If you don’t like banana flavor you can use a just-ripe banana (greener peel) instead of a very ripe banana (brown and spotty).
 This will decrease the banana flavor.